NikhilPathaniaa/Journey_To_Greatness/Time Complexity/Big O(1).md

 # O(1) Time Complexity Examples

-This document contains examples of code snippets with constant time complexity, \(O(1)\).
-Each operation in these examples takes a constant amount of time, regardless of input size.
+Each operation in these examples takes a constant amount of time \(O(1)\), regardless of input size.

 ## 1. **Variable Assignment** ✏️